seihtam/black-hole/README.md

 ![GitHub Logo](/game.png)

-You can play against other people and against bots.
+You can play against other people online and against bots.
 A ranking system is also implemented so you can match yourself against others.

 * http://copenhacks.com/
 * https://boardgamegeek.com/boardgame/146067/black-hole